Nozbe/NoOffice.org/_book/async.md

 ## Multitasking is a myth.
 You can work only on one thing at a time!

 Many people brag that they're excellent multitaskers.
-No they aren't.
+No, they aren't.
 Study after study has shown that people can't really multi-task.[^3] They can only quickly switch between tasks, but even this skill is overrated.

 It's been proven over and over that people are actually faster when they work on one thing, finish it and only then switch to another task.
 It's also much more efficient as things really get completed.
 Compare that to working on many things at once but not finishing off anything.
 You're busy working on many things, but you're not moving forward in any direction.